alexgarabt/sort-algorithms/README.md

-# Analisis of sorts algorithm time & operations complexity
+# Analysis of sorts algorithm time & operations complexity

 ## Sort algorithms:
 * <a href=#shell-sort-ordena1>Shell sort</a>